 The frequency of reporting will be the same as that of non-disabled peers enrolled in the same school.
-Progress toward Individual Education Plan (IEP) annual goals will be reported to the parent with the report card.
+Progress toward Individual Education Plan (IEP) annual goals will be reported to the parent with the report card, unless the IEP team determines otherwise.